 After the application has been submitted, an assigned staff member will arrange for an interview.
 While we prefer face-to-face interviews, we understand that this may not be feasible for everyone.
-The interview is typically 30-90 minutes, and could either be in person or over the phone.
+The interview is typically 60 minutes, and could either be in person or electronically (Zoom, telephone, etc.).